Kyriosity/read-write/readme+/pencraft/readme+/opuses/IT-memes.md

 ![... then IT must be a waterfall.](../_rsc/_img/ITLearnWaterfall_horiz.png)

+The grain of truth in this wisdom is that

+* No other knowledge erodes so quickly as the IT tech stack - languages, markup, frameworks, UX guidelines, and their IDEs (sub)emerge, and mutate annually.<sup>:violin:</sup>
+* In the horizontal dimension a developer can't stick to a favorite syntax and must be competent with a wide tech stack.

+_Mobilis in Mobili_

-The genuine in this pseudo-wisdom is that no other knowledge changes so quickly as the IT tech stack.
-Javascript/HTML, which one learned in 2000, remains only as basic syntax.
-It went through libs, polyfills, jQuery, and other cool tools and at the moment transformed into single-page frameworks.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>:violin:</sup> <sub>Javascript/HTML, which one learned in 2000, remains only as basic syntax.
+It went through numerous libs, polyfills, jQuery, and other cool tools and at the moment transformed into single-page frameworks, which rule web dev.</sub>

 **Solution?**